 You may also run into legal problems if you fail to dispose of customer and client data correctly within a designated timeframe.
 Data protection laws such as the GDPR require businesses to dispose of customer data on request, or when it's no longer vital to the provision of their services.

 Data Destruction With Absolute ITAD

 Absolute IT Asset Disposals use a dedicated software package, Blannco, to erase user data permanently from all the PCs, laptops, storage devices, and computers we handle.
 Alternatively, for physical destruction we can provide shredding to 10mm.
-Both services can be provided on or off client premises.
-We are an ADISA-accredited company providing secure, reliable, and tracked asset disposal for outdated and broken business IT equipment.
+We will provide secure, reliable, and tracked asset disposal for outdated and broken business IT equipment.
 Contact us and we'll discuss what you'll need.

 Image source: Pixabay